drorm/meteor-sql/Docs.md

-#Server side
+##Full server side DB access

-Select, inserts, updates, create table, etc, you can do it all on the server.
+You have full access to all SQL statements on the server: Select, inserts, updates, create table, etc.

 ## Selects
 Run Devwik.SQL.execStatement.
 You iterate over the array it returns.
 ```